Skip to Main Content

 You need access to emergency funds

-No matter where your college journey takes you, emergencies can happen at any time.
-Having access to emergency funds with a student credit card can be a major lifeline when you need it the most.
+No matter where your college journey takes you, emergencies can happen anytime.
+Access to emergency funds with a student credit card can be a significant lifeline when you need it the most.
 It could help cover emergency expenses, such as paying for a new tire, an unexpected dental procedure or a trip to the veterinarian.
 Whatever the emergency, a student credit card can help you handle the expense until you have the cash to pay off the balance.

 You want to start building your credit history

 And because a student card is still a credit card, it’s one of the best options to start building your credit early on.
-Just keep in mind that like standard credit cards, your student credit card will report both good and bad credit activity, so it’s important to use it carefully.
+Remember that your student credit card will report both good and bad credit activity like standard credit cards, so it’s essential to use it carefully.

 You want to benefit from credit card rewards

-While some student cards don’t offer rewards, it’s not hard to find some that do.
-In most cases, these rewards are tailored to the average student’s spending habits, and redemption options are geared towards student needs.
+While some student cards don’t offer rewards, it’s not hard to find those that do.
+These rewards are usually tailored to the average student’s spending habits, and redemption options are geared toward student needs.

 For instance, the Discover it® Student Chrome offers: